hamlet-io/docs/docs/getting-started/aws-serverless/deploy-container/loadbalancer-deployment.md

 - Tier: the ID of the tier the component belongs to
 - Component: the ID of the component you want to link to
-- `<Sub Component Type>`: the type of subcomponent you want to link to as the key with the value as the ID of the subcomponent
+- SubComponent: The ID of a component which belongs to another component
 - Instance: an optional ID of the instance for the component to link to; by default the source component instance ID is used
 - Version: an optional ID of the version for the component to link to; by default the source component version ID is used
 - Role: the role is used to apply permissions between different components, for example a component can specify write access to another component and its permissions will be deployed with the appropriate permissions.

-For the container we used the Tier, Component and Sub Component Type properties to establish a link between the container in the API service and the apilb.
+For the service we used the Tier, Component and Sub Component properties to establish a link between the container in the API service and the apilb.

 Next up is configuring the location of our API.
 We don't want to say hello from nowhere...